hydro-lab/hydro-lab.github.io/fessa.md

 ---
 # Field Environmental Science in South Africa
 ## Short-Term Study Abroad
-This is a three-week intensive science program in South Africa.
+This is a three-week intensive science course in South Africa.
+The course is open to undergraduates and graduate students, and available to any Duquesne University student with adequate math preparation to at least algebra (see instructor if you are unsure).
 For more program information:
 - See the tentative syllabus below
 - View the brief [promotional video](https://youtu.be/NRmEIAZAKEw)
 - Fill out the [online interest form](https://forms.gle/rgA7QWKETBzRxavy6)